GregorioVeraza/GregorioVeraza.github.io/README.md

 ## What I learned building this project

-I learned about:
+During this project, I learned:

-- Basic HTML things like how to use a div, link the HTML to a CSS file, insert an image, etcetera.
+- How to structure a simple HTML page using `div` elements, link a CSS file, and insert an image.
-- Basic CSS things like how to use a grid template using grid-template-area.
-I decided to use it instead of flexbox because the main div was splitted in three parts, where the first area was for the qr, the second one was for the main text and the last one was for the subtitle.
+- How to use **CSS Grid**, especially `grid-template-areas`, which I chose over Flexbox because the layout was divided into three distinct areas: the QR image, the main text, and the subtitle.
-- How to deploy my project using GitHub Pages.
+- How to deploy a static site using **GitHub Pages**.